 Plastic never goes away.

-Plastic is a durable material made to last forever, yet illogically, 33 percent of it is used once and then thrown away.
+Plastic is a durable material made to last forever, yet 33 percent of it is used once and then discarded.
 Plastic cannot biodegrade; it breaks down into smaller and smaller pieces.

 Plastic spoils our groundwater.

-There are thousands of landfills in the United States.
+There are tens of thousands of landfills across the globe.
 Buried beneath each one of them, plastic leachate full of toxic chemicals is seeping into groundwater and flowing downstream into lakes and rivers.

 Plastic attracts other pollutants.